guypeled76/tbdesign/generic_local_cache.md

 5. The cache described in the task is a write through cache, where the cache is writing to the data source.
 In this task through the use of a delegate function or through the use of a callback interface to actually write the data to the data store.
 6. While a local write through cache solves the stale data potential of a single machine it does not account for multiple machines working with their own local cache.
 If we need consistency between machines we will still need to have a mechanism in place to communicate changes in sum kind of pub/sub mechanism.
 7. In terms of QPS (queries per seconds)/latency we might see the most bang for the bucks if we ensure that we are caching frequently used data.
 Because we are running locally we have minimum latency in terms of returning cached data but the limited amount of local memory might cause more frequent calls to uncached data which will in term produce a higher latency.
-8. Mutual exclusive locks should be acquired on a specific key bases to allow other key usages to continue while updating a given key.
+8. Mutual exclusive lock should be acquired on the internal map to allow other key usages to continue while updating a given key.

 ## Implementation Overview (in-process cache):